Methodology changelog

 - Per-reviewer normalization: z_{u,i} = (r_{u,i} − μ_u) / σ_u, pooled cross-category per reviewer.
 Admission rule n_u ≥ 2 and σ_u > 0 for R1 and R2; σ_u = 0 reviewers admitted to R3 via imputed σ̃_s.

-- Three aggregation lenses published: R1 (pure relative, unweighted reviewer mean — headline), R2 (source-weighted with published w_s), R3 (broadened to include consistent-rater reviewers).
+- Three aggregation lenses specified: R1 (pure relative, unweighted reviewer mean — headline), R2 (source-weighted with published w_s), R3 (broadened to include consistent-rater reviewers).
+SUPERSEDED: only the unweighted R1 aggregate was ever computed; R2 and R3 were withdrawn in the 2026-08-06 correction below.

 - Output scale changed from 1–5 normalized score to 0–100 empirical-CDF percentile.
 A 90 means the product's CI-floor is higher than 90% of all products in the database.